adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/a node.js & express.md

 ```

 - It will get added to _package.json_
-- The source code for hte depenedency can be found in _node_modules_ directory
+- The source code for the dependency can be found in _node_modules_ directory
   - It will contain the dependencies for express and all the dependencies for those dependencies
     - These are called transitive dependencies
-- A caret can exist infront of the version number in _package.json_
+- A caret can exist in front of the version number in _package.json_
-  - `"express": "^4.21.2`
+  - `"express": "^4.21.2"`
-  - npm uses [semantic versioning](https://docs.npmjs.com/about-semantic-versioning), so the caret indicates that Express's version will be atleast 5.1.0
+  - npm uses [semantic versioning](https://docs.npmjs.com/about-semantic-versioning), so the caret indicates that Express's version will be at least 4.21.2
 - Dependencies can be updated by doing:

 ```bash